Degrees in Computer Science

 Postgraduate Computer Science Degree Courses

-If you already have (or are close to completing) a good first degree such as a BSc or BA, you can apply for one of our postgraduate degree programmes.
-The application procedure for postgraduate degrees is different from that for undergraduate ones, as you apply directly to the University rather than via UCAS.
+If you already have (or are close to completing) a good first degree, you can apply for one of our postgraduate degree programmes.
+The application procedure for postgraduate degrees is directly to the University.
 Our postgraduate degrees are divided into Masters, based on taught courses and a summer project, and the PhD, based on research leading to a PhD thesis.

 Masters - postgraduate taught